-- Develop/sustain the SIGB or SIEC activities and SWIC position - o In accordance with DHS/FEMA requirements, all states and territories receiving Homeland Security Grant Program funds are required to designate a full-time SWIC who has the authority and resources to actively improve interoperability with emergency management and response agencies across all levels of government, to include establishing statewide plans, policies, and procedures, and coordinating decisions on communications investments - Update governance structures and processes to address the evolving operating environment, including: - Include and coordinate with emergency communications leaders (e.g., 911 leaders, IPAWS Program Management Office, RECCWGs, utilities commissions) and representatives from multiple agencies, jurisdictions, disciplines, levels of government, tribes, rural areas, subject matter experts, and private industry to share information on emergency communications and initiatives - o Review and update key operating documents for SIGB or SIEC (e.g., charters, agreements, policies, procedures) to ensure they are positioned to address new technology deployments and facilitate coordination with the SWIC - o Integrate emergency communications governance and leadership into broader statewide planning efforts (e.g., FirstNet deployment post-State Plan period and radio access network buildout, 911 system migration, IT enhancements) to ensure emergency communications needs are represented - o Increase regional structures or processes to foster multi-state coordination and information sharing - o Conduct outreach and education to continually assess and address user needs - o Develop governance to aid in coordination of messaging within partnering IPAWS Alerting Authorities; improve the common operating picture; and create awareness of existing plans, policies, and procedures
+- Develop/sustain the SIGB or SIEC activities and SWIC position - o In accordance with DHS/FEMA requirements, all states and territories receiving Homeland Security Grant Program funds are required to designate a full-time SWIC who has the authority and resources to actively improve interoperability with emergency management and response agencies across all levels of government, to include establishing statewide plans, policies, and procedures, and coordinating decisions on communications investments - Formalize and adapt governance structures and processes to address the evolving operating environment, including: - Include and coordinate with emergency communications leaders (e.g., 911 leaders, IPAWS Program Management Office, RECCWGs, utilities commissions) and representatives from multiple agencies, jurisdictions, disciplines, levels of government, tribes, rural areas, subject matter experts, and private industry when developing strategic and operational plans and policies, and during training and exercises - o Identify and include information management, network infrastructure, and cybersecurity representatives in governance membership or through formalized coordination to undertake technology integration and migration initiatives (e.g., broadband, 911, alerts and warnings, information management, network infrastructure, cybersecurity), as well as identify and address legislative and regulatory issues associated with emerging technology - o Review and update key operating documents for SIGB or SIEC (e.g., charters, agreements, policies, procedures) to ensure they are positioned to address new technology deployments and facilitate coordination with the SWIC - o Formalize and regularly review cross-jurisdictional, multi-state, or multi-organizational agreements (e.g., memoranda of understanding [MOU], mutual aid agreements) to account for changes to resources, capabilities, and information- or technology-sharing needs - o Integrate emergency communications governance and leadership into broader statewide planning efforts (e.g., FirstNet deployment and radio access network buildout, 911 system migration, IT enhancements) to ensure emergency communications needs are represented - o Increase regional structures or processes to foster multi-state coordination and information sharing - o Conduct outreach and education to continually assess and address user needs - o Develop governance to aid in coordination of messaging within partnering IPAWS Alerting Authorities; improve the common operating picture; and create awareness of existing plans, policies, and procedures

-2.2 Priority 2: Statewide Planning and Procedures for Emergency Communications
+2.2 Priority 2: Planning and Procedures

 The emergency communications community benefits from a comprehensive and inclusive approach to planning.
-The NECP recommends that response agencies seek to improve responders' ability to communicate and share information with others through increased strategic planning, the adoption of standard operating procedures (SOPs) that integrate the capabilities of all users, and regular training and exercises.
+The NECP recommends that response agencies seek to improve responders' ability to communicate and share information with others through formal, written strategies, plans, and standard operating procedures (SOPs) that integrate the capabilities of all users and account for the entire system lifecycle.
 Through development and updating of their SCIPs, states, tribes, and territories engage multiple jurisdictions, disciplines, and levels of government in planning, incorporating all emergency communications needs.
 The SCIP serves as the primary strategic plan for emergency communications, while other plans outline specific operational coordination or tactical procedures, including Tactical Interoperable Communications Plans (TICPs) and FEMA Regional Emergency Communications Plans (RECPs).
 TICPs are designed to allow urban areas, counties, regions, states/territories, tribes, or federal agencies to document interoperable communications governance structures, technology assets, and usage policies and procedures.
 RECPs, along with their associated state, territorial, or tribal annexes, serve to identify emergency communications capability shortfalls and potential resource requirements.